Mazotis/ffmpeg-on-clear-linux/README.md

 gfx.webrender.all                              true
 gfx.webrender.enabled                          true

-Enable software render if you prefer to render on the CPU instead of GPU.
+Enable software render if you want to render on the CPU instead of GPU.
-This is helpful if the GPU is lacking or you want the desktop to remain fluid while watching a video, which the GPU is handling along with desktop composition. gfx.webrender.software                         true
+This is helpful if you prefer the desktop to remain fluid while watching a video, which the GPU is handling along with desktop composition. gfx.webrender.software                         true

 Do not add xrender if missing or set to false or click on the trash icon.